vllm-project/vllm/docs/source/dev/dockerfile/dockerfile.rst

 Dockerfile
 ====================

-See `here <https://github.com/vllm-project/vllm/blob/main/Dockerfile>`_ for the main Dockerfile to construct the image for running an OpenAI compatible server with vLLM.
+See `vLLM main Dockerfile <https://github.com/vllm-project/vllm/blob/main/Dockerfile>`_ to construct the image for running an OpenAI compatible server with vLLM.
 More information about deploying with Docker can be found `here <https://docs.vllm.ai/en/stable/serving/deploying_with_docker.html>`_.

 Below is a visual representation of the multi-stage Dockerfile.
 The build graph contains the following nodes: